deeplearning4j/deeplearning4j/programmingguide/04_conv.md

 network.fit(trainIter);
 ```

-Since trainIter is a MultiEpochsIterator, the network will automatically be trained using 50 epochs.
+Since `trainIter` is a `MultiEpochsIterator`, the network will automatically be trained using 50 epochs.
 Once the training is complete, it is easy to evaluate the model on the test data.
-We assume dataIter consists of the test data.
-The process is similar to converting the training data to a DataSetIterator.
+We assume `dataIter` consists of the test data.
+The process is similar to converting the training data to a `DataSetIterator`.

 ```
 Evaluation eval = network.evaluate(dataIter);